DoubleDeez/MDFramework/README.md

 See the [Automatic Registration](#automatic-registration) section for information on how these are populated and how you can configure that.

 ## Automatic Registration
-Many of MDFrameworks features require new nodes to be registered with the MDFramework system.
+Many of MDFramework's features require new nodes to be registered with the MDFramework system.
 By default MDGameInstance will perform these registrations for you automatically.

 There are 2 ways to override that behaviour, the first is to override `public virtual bool RequireAutoRegister();` in your GameInstance to return `true`.
 This will then check the Node's class's attributes for `[MDAutoRegister]` before registering.
+Saving you CPU time from iterating every field on the class when a new node is added.

 The second method is to instead give the class you don't want to auto register an attribute:
 ```cs